 Winemaking: The wine was made with minimal interference from the winemaker.
 Small batches were fermented on skins for 10 days.
 Malo-lactic fermentation was encouraged as soon as primary fermentation was complete.
-Matured in a mixture of new and older French oak hogsheads for 27 months prior to bottling.
+Matured in new French oak hogsheads for 27 months prior to bottling.

 Acidity: 6.3 g/L